DESIGN & TECHNOLOGY

 MEET THE TEACHER

-Mr David Lloyd-Peck – Director of Design & Technology and Theatre Studies
+Mr David Lloyd-Peck – Head of Design, Technology and Theatre Studies

 Mr Lloyd-Peck studied at Bretton Hall College at the University of Leeds, gaining a BA(Hons) degree in Arts Education, and holds a P.G.C.E. in Primary Education from the UEA.
 He has been teaching for twelve years, mainly in the state maintained sector from reception class to Adult Education.
 He spent some years out of full-time teaching starting up a popular restaurant in Norwich called ‘The Bicycle Shop’, and working on the production team for the Norfolk and Norwich International Arts Festival.
-Mr Lloyd-Peck is married to Frances, with three-year-old twins.
-The Lloyd-Pecks are both house parents in Deterdings, the Year 8 Boarding House.
+Mr Lloyd-Peck is married to Frances, with four-year-old twins.
+The Lloyd-Pecks are the boarding house parents.